plurid/plurid/README.md

 ## Description

-The framework files are in `/dist/`.
-Examples can be found in `/src/examples/`.
+The framework compiled files are in `dist/`.
+Examples can be found in `src/examples/`.

-For architecture, features, and more see `/notes/`.
+For general design & architecture, features, and more: see `notes/`.

 ## License